Corrie, Arran: Geography

 Just to the north of Corrie's close neighbour, Sannox, the main A841 road leaves the shore and climbs north west over North Glen Sannox towards Lochranza.
 Corrie Golf Club is located here which was founded in 1892.
 This 9-hole, 3896 yd hillside course offers magnificent views over the Firth of Clyde and the Arran mountains.

 Culture

 High Corrie (An Coire Àrd), nestling above the village, has long been favoured by artists, including Joan Eardley and Margot Sandeman.
 A summer school run by Jessie M King was located in High Corrie.
 The poet and writer Robert McLellan also spent time there.

 The McLellan Festival, a celebration of Robert McLellan, is a week long event of local culture, including poetry, arts, music, film and drama.

 Community

 Population has been falling: in January 2008, only 15 pupils attended the village's primary school, and the number was expected to further drop to 5 by 2012.

+'Clyde' The Seal

+'Clyde' The Corrie Seal is a wooden seal statue made by local sculptor Marvin Elliot, in 2008.
+The statue is a landmark that sits on a rock just off the coast of Corrie.
+The statue is known to confuse both the tourists and locals as to whether he is a real seal or not, seals are known to often be seen in that area, and occasionally may join Clyde on his rock.
+Despite being secured down with a metal pole, Clyde has been washed away on numerous occasions to places including: